EzryStIago/training/docs/workshop.md

 |`-t 01:40:00`| run this for a maximum time of 1 hour 40 minutes|
 |`--pty /bin/bash`| run the terminal shell in an interactive mode|

-## Prepare some directories for the data
+### Prepare some directories for the data

 You have two main spaces on the Amarel cluster.
+These are:

-These are `/home/netid/` (e.g. `/home/kp807/` for my netid) and '/scratch/netid/'.
+- your home directory - `/home/netid/`  (e.g. `/home/kp807/` for my netid) -
+- your scratch directory - `/scratch/netid/`

   They differ in how often they are backed up and by size (100Gb for `/home` and 500Gb for `/scratch`).
 So we will install programs in `/home`, while the data and output will be in `/scratch`.
 Execute these commands:
 ```
                 cd ~                      # change directory to your home directory
                 mkdir Genomics_Workshop